toitlang/action-discord-transcript/README.md

-# Action to generate Discord Transcripts
+# Discord Transcript Action

-This bot connects to Discord and generates HTML transcripts for channels that are selected in the given configuration file.
+This bot connects to Discord and generates HTML transcripts for the #help channel.

 ## Features